maxhoffmann/old-maximilianhoffmann.com/article/better-font-rendering-on-osx/_better-font-rendering-on-osx.md

 .light-on-dark
     +font-smoothing(on)</code></pre>

 My website also uses these properties for better rendering.
-If you are browsing with Firefox (version < 25) try the Nightly build or Chrome to see the difference.
 Keep in mind that these properties should be used as a solution and [not in general](http://www.usabilitypost.com/2012/11/05/stop-fixing-font-smoothing) as it may lead to worse results.

+__Update:__ `-moz-osx-font-smoothing` is now supported in stable Firefox.